PSP-Archive/PSP-Archive.github.io/_posts/2022-01-09-all-emulators-for-PSP.md

 ### Dreamcast

 ⚠️ **Note**: experimental.
+Only supports PSP-2000 and later models.
 Most games are unplayable, save some very simple titles such as ChuChu Rocket.
 A [compatibility list](https://psp-archive.github.io/nulldce-psp/) is available.

 - [nullDC-PSP](https://archive.org/details/nullDC-PSP) by drkRaziel, xiro, hlide.
 Last updated in 2021.
 - [VirtuaMUnstaz VMS](https://archive.org/details/vmudemo.-7z) by VirtuaMUnstaz.
 VMU emulator.
 Last updated in 2005.